Potrimpo/menubot/README.md

 > Changing values in the postgres config files requires a restart of the database

-#### Testing
+### Testing

 There are _some_ executable tests, though not a whole lot of coverage.
 Testing the bot is important, but very difficult to do, due to the way the server responds to requests.

 To run some of these tests, values must be added to the `envVariables.js` file

 ```
 module.exports = {
     tunnelURL: <your ngrok url>,
-    senderID: <page-scoped facebook ID of the user to spoof messages from>,
+    senderID: <page-scoped facebook ID of user to spoof messages from>,
-    testPageID: <the facebook ID of the facebook page you're using for testing purposes>,
+    testPageID: <the ID of the facebook page you're using for testing>,

-    // these should already be in your file, for running the server in a development environment
+    // these should already be in your file, for running server in dev environment
     FACEBOOK_ID: <App ID>,
     FB_APP_SECRET: <App Secret>
 };